maboelnour/learning-notes/books/Cloud-Architecture-Patterns.md

 ### EXTRA (Not from the book):
 **How dealing with poison messages done inside `RabbitMQ`?**

-Quorum queue support handling of [poison messages](https://en.wikipedia.org/wiki/Poison_message), that is, messages that cause a consumer to repeatedly requeue a delivery (possibly due to a consumer failure) such that the message is never consumed completely and [positively acknowledged](https://www.rabbitmq.com/confirms.html) so that it can be marked for deletion by RabbitMQ.
+[Quorum queue](https://www.rabbitmq.com/quorum-queues.html) support handling of [poison messages](https://en.wikipedia.org/wiki/Poison_message), that is, messages that cause a consumer to repeatedly requeue a delivery (possibly due to a consumer failure) such that the message is never consumed completely and [positively acknowledged](https://www.rabbitmq.com/confirms.html) so that it can be marked for deletion by RabbitMQ.

-Quorum queues keep track of the number of unsuccessful delivery attempts and expose it in the "x-delivery-count" header that is included with any redelivered message.
+Quorum queues keep track of the number of unsuccessful delivery attempts and expose it in the `x-delivery-count` header that is included with any redelivered message.

 It is possible to set a delivery limit for a queue using a [policy](https://www.rabbitmq.com/parameters.html#policies) argument, delivery-limit.